Fox-Amphoux

 Fox-Amphoux ([fɔks ɑ̃fu]; Fòs Amfós) is a commune in the Var department in the Provence-Alpes-Côte d'Azur region in south-eastern France.

 As with many smaller villages off the beaten track and closer to the coast, the village perché of Fox-Amphoux lives a quiet life.
 The old church tower behind the town square offers a 360° panorama of the surrounding countryside including a view of Mont Sainte Victoire to the west.
 The former hotel in the centre of the village offers bed and breakfast ('chambres d'hôtes').

 Notable residents

 Paul Barras, president of the Directory and a major figure of the French Revolution, was born in Fox-Amphoux in 1755.
-Another notable resident was Christer Strömholm (1918-2002) a Swedish photographer, recipient of the 1997 Hasselblad Award, who had a house there.
-The artist René Lacroix (1948-2011) who was originally from Nice, moved to Fox-Amphoux in 2004 and had his atelier/gallery in the far end of the village, his works have been exhibited in France and also abroad.
+Christer Strömholm (1918–2002) a Swedish photographer, recipient of the 1997 Hasselblad Award, had a house here.
+The artist René Lacroix (1948–2011) originally from Nice, moved to Fox-Amphoux in 2004 and had his atelier/gallery in the far end of the village; his works have been exhibited in France and also abroad.